vdynak/Flixter/README.md

 Submitted by: Victoria Dynak

-Flixter is a movie browsing app that allows you to view the poster of the movie, view its description, and learn about its popualarity based on the vote count and vote average.
+Flixter is a movie browsing app that allows you to view the poster of the movie, view its description, and learn about its popularity based on the vote count and vote average.

-Time spent: 10 hours spent in total
+Time spent: 6

 ## Required Features